akiradeveloper/rubikmaster/README.md

 54x54 permutation matrix which consumes only 54 bytes in memory and the multiplication costs only O(54) since the matrix is sparse.

+## Features

-This library will include the following modules:
+This library includes the following modules

-- [x] Core: Matrix and Operations.
+- Core: The matrix representation of cube state and rotation.
-- [x] Parser: The rotation notations like (RUR')U'(R'FR)F' should be interpreted.
+- Parser: Parser for rotation notes like RUR'U'.
-- [x] Virtual Cube component (WebGL and wasm): Will support features like animated rotation, guide arrow, camera move. **HELP WANTED**
+- Cube Component: Yew component to visualize a cube.
+Animation supported.

 I am open to any suggestions.